BII-Lab/DNSoverHTTPinGO/README.md

 The server proxy will need a working name server configuration on your server.
 The server should be reachable by UDP and TCP, and you should have a clear ICMP path to it, as well as full MTU (1500 octets or larger) and the ability to receive fragmented UDP (to make EDNS0 usable.)

 1. compile ServerProxy.

 	go build github.com/BII-Lab/DNSoverHTTPinGO/ServerProxy

 2. make sure you have a working resolver.

-3. run the ServerProxy as （listion to port 80 currently）
+3. run the ServerProxy as (listion to port 80 by default)

 	./ServerProxy -proxy "[your upper resolver's ip address]"

 4. For more help information, you can use -h option

 	./ServeProxy -h

 Client Installation